 Tickets can be booked at train stations, although I got mine through the hotel I stayed at in Hanoi.
 The manager there kindly organised tickets for us.

 It's a 20-hour trip from Hue to HCMC.
 Prepare for toilets that are basically a stinky hole in the floor where you can see the train tracks passing below, and rats scampering across the floor.
 The blankets on the beds aren't changed between stops when people get off, so you might want to have your own thin sheet.
 I'd definitely advise that you take along some hand sanetiser.
-It helped keep me sane during the long trip. over 6 years ago
+It helped keep me sane during the long trip. almost 7 years ago

 I took the second class train Hanoi - Hue a few years ago and I live to tell the tale!
 Actually, I thought it was kind of fun to in such close proximity to the people.
 However, Raelene is right...the facilities leave a lot to be desired.